Mugad

 Mugad is a village in Dharwad district of Karnataka, India.

 Demographics

 As of the 2011 Census of India there were 1,027 households in Mugad and a total population of 5,085 consisting of 2,630 males and 2,455 females.
 There were 649 children ages 0-6.

+Transportation

+Mugad railway station, located on Guntakal–Vasco da Gama line, is the nearest rail connection of the area.